How to Build Your Schufa Score in Germany: A Newcomer's 5-Step Guide

 The 12 Transparent Factors

-The old system used over 250 hidden criteria.
-The new system uses exactly 12 factors:
+According to Schufa, the old system drew on more than 250 hidden criteria.
+The new score uses 12 published factors:

 Read our full SCHUFA Reform 2026 guideCompare Loan Offers